Budesonide for Veterinary Use

 Budesonide Side Effects

-Although corticosteroid related side effects are less common with budesonide, they include polyuria, polydypsia, increased appetite and changes in hair coat.
+Although corticosteroid-related side effects are less common with budesonide, they include polyuria, polydipsia, increased appetite and changes in hair coat.

 - Budesonide should be used with caution in animals with decreased liver function.

 - Because budesonide is a corticosteroid, it should be used with additional caution in animals with GI ulceration, active infection, diabetes or cataracts.
 Additional corticosteroid supplementation may be needed for budesonide treated animals undergoing surgery.